Don’t look now, but membership sites are hot, hot, hot! Especially for businesses selling digital products.

 5. An opportunity to help your audience

 Let’s put revenue, sales, and industry authority to the side for a minute.
 All these things are important.
-But the real reason to build a membership site is this: to help your audience.
+But the greatest benefit of building a membership site is the ability to help your audience.

-The most successful membership sites aren’t built on the premise of making money.
+The most successful brands aren’t built on the premise of making money.
 They’re built on the idea of helping other people succeed.
 Their success is your success.

 Sticking with the example from above, an SEO consultant has the potential to upsell members to establish another revenue stream.
 But before they do that, there must be a dedication to helping members reach their goals.

 When you help your audience, they’ll help you.
 Provide them with value, answer their questions, and show them that you’re an authority in your space.

 From there, you don’t have to do much (if any) upselling.
 The opportunities will come to you.

 There’s no better feeling in business than helping someone else reach their goals.
 With a membership site, there’s no shortage of people you can help.

 Honestly, most entrepreneurs don’t think of this as the number-one benefit.
 However, those that do are in a better position to succeed.